councilofelders/numerbay/docs/docs/tutorial-basics/sell-a-product.md

     - This must be an HTTPS URL
 * Active / Inactive: Whether your product will be active for sale immediately affer creation
 * Perpetual / Temporary Listing: Whether (and when) your listing becomes unavailable for sale
+* Client-side Encryption: Whether to encrypt artifact files with buyer's public key, [learn more about encryption](/updates/encryption)

 ### Featured products
 ![Listing Featured](/img/tutorial/listingFeatured.png)